danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 We can see the implied `NoCopy&` in the error produced by GCC, which tries to call `NoCopy(x)` where `x` is a `NoCopy&`.
 The overload resolution promotes the `NoCopy&` to a `const NoCopy&` in order to match the copy constructor.
-There's no similar fallback promotion from `NoCopy&` to `NoCopy&&` to match the move constructor, so overload resolution fails to find something callable.
+There's no similar promotion from `NoCopy&` to `NoCopy&&` which would match the move constructor, so overload resolution fails to find something callable.
 ```
 <source>:15:17: error: use of deleted function 'constexpr NoCopy::NoCopy(const NoCopy&)'